I think I’ve eaten

 - Chop onion

-- In large pot, add coconut oil and onion and saute on medium-high until translucent
+- In large pot, saute onion on medium-high until translucent

 - Add broth, salsa, corn, and beans and let simmer, covered, on low for 10 minutes

-- Add spices and sugar and mix well
+- Add spices, sugar, and lime juice and mix well

 - Serve warm (over rice if desired) topped with avocado, cilantro, lime, and tortilla chips